List of Pandora Hearts characters: Sharon Rainsworth

 After Oz and co. return from Sablier, Sharon realizes Break still thinks of her as fragile.
 She then makes a resolution to be of more use to Break, and joins Oz, Gil, and Alice when they go to locate a seal encasing one of Jack's body parts.
 While at the location of the seal, the group is attacked and Sharon realizes she takes the power of her chain for granted.
 Since then she has decided that she is powerless but is determined to get stronger.

-Sharon is voiced by Yui Horie (drama CD) and Kana Hanazawa (anime).

 Xerxes Break

 Xerxes Break (ザークシーズ＝ブレイク, Zākushīzu Bureiku), more commonly referred to as Break, is a member of Pandora and a servant of the Rainsworth Dukedom.
 Break's appearance does not change from the ten-year gap between Oz entering and leaving the Abyss.
 He has a contract with the Mad Hatter.
 Break is often seen with a doll on his shoulder, which he calls Emily.
 He adores sweets and cakes.
 From the outside, Break seems like a carefree character, never serious and always smiling.
 When needs be, however, Break shows his dangerous and evil side.
 Reim tells Oz that Break has not always been the way he is now.
 Before, after losing his eye, he was a bitter and angry person, never smiling.
 However, through the kindness of Shelly, Sharon's mother, he began to open up.
 He has sworn absolute loyalty to Shelly.

 Break has no left eye.
 He reveals that the Intention of the Abyss took it from him and that the Cheshire has it.
 Break's true motive is to find the truth behind what happened 100 years ago.
 He hates Vincent with a passion.

 Rufus Barma reveals his real name to be Kevin Legnard.
 Break was originally a knight who served under the noble family Sinclair until they were mysteriously massacred for political reasons.
 His lord was killed during the incident while Break and the daughter of the lord were out.
 Break blamed himself for his carelessness, and became an illegal contractor with a chain named Albus the White Knight to try to change the past.
 When his clock made a full revolution, he was pulled into Abyss where he met the Intention of the Abyss and a young Vincent.
 The Intention of the Abyss once changed the past for Break.
 In return, Break was asked to fulfill her wish.
 Her wish was to not be the Will of the Abyss anymore and to help her save Alice, in the manga.
 Break then was sent to the Rainsworth house over 30 years later of his own time.